 For safety reasons, mothers are asked to take their baby out from the bassinet during turbulence.
 It is also not allowed for passengers to pray in the galley or by the emergency door (!!!).
 The galley is for preparing foods and beverages.
 And emergency doors, well, are only used for an emergency.
 They can always pray on their seats!

 When passengers complain of getting two meals on one flight, then suddenly got only one meal on the connecting flight, you need to take into consideration the time.
 Food services differ depending on the flight time.
-Again, based from my experience, flights less than 1 hour, passengers get sandwiches.
+Again, based on my experience, flights less than 1 hour, passengers get sandwiches.
 For flights less than 3 hours, passengers get one full meal each.
 For flights less than 6 or 7 hours, passengers get one full meal each and a snack/sandwich.
 For long-haul flights, passengers get bar service and 2 full meals.
 For ultra long-haul flights like the US, Canada, South America, they serve 2 full meals, and anytime snacks in between.
 So you see, food service depends on the flight time.

 Don’t be shocked if your flight attendant offers you a rice meal on a Manila flight for breakfast.
 Filipinos like rice!
 Meal options vary depending on the destination.
 However, there are also other meal options available.